LPCC Scope of Practice · California 2026

 Yes.
 Assessing, diagnosing, and treating mental and emotional disorders is within the LPCC scope of practice as described in Business and Professions Code section 4999.20.
 For the precise statutory language and any conditions, refer to that code section and the BBS at bbs.ca.gov.

-Has the LPCC couples-and-families requirement been eliminated?+
+Has the LPCC couples-and-families coursework requirement been eliminated?+

 Can an LPCC do child custody evaluations in California?+